7 Ways to Turn Your Garage Into the Dog Room Your Pup Deserves

 The Garage Floor Mistake That’ll Cost You Way More Than You Think

-I learned this the hard way watching my aunt’s setup completely fall apart within one season.
-The concrete wicked moisture up through her dog’s bed, made the whole space smell like wet dog permanently, and gave her girl joint problems from sleeping on something so unforgiving.
+I learned this lesson the hard way with my aunt.
+Her set up completely fell apart in a season.
+The concrete wicked the moisture up through her dog’s bed and made the whole house smell like wet dog and gave her girl joint problems from sleeping on something so unforgiving.

-The pro move?
-Lay interlocking rubber floor tiles before you put a single piece of furniture in there.
+10. Lay interlocking rubber floor tiles BEFORE you put a single piece of furniture in there.

 Not just any mat.
-Thick, interlocking rubber tiles rated for garage use.
-They insulate against cold concrete, they’re waterproof, and when your golden inevitably drags mud in from the yard, you pop them up and hose them down.
+Thick, interlocking rubber tiles meant for garage use.
+These keep my feet a bit off of the cold concrete.
+They are waterproof, so if my golden inevitably drags mud in from the yard, I can pop them up and hose them down.

-Common mistake: people spend $400 on a cute dog bed and $0 on the floor underneath it.
-Flip that budget priority completely.
+Common mistake: I spent $400 on a cute dog bed and $0 on the floor under it.
+What’s wrong with this picture?

-For more inspiration, 15 Creative Pet Room Ideas for Your Furry Friends has some genuinely smart layouts worth stealing.
+For some more inspiration, 15 Creative Pet Room Ideas for Your Furry Friends has some really cool spaces to show off!

 Your Dog Deserves a Clean Space — And So Do You

 Pick one product from this list and just try it.
-Seriously, that’s it.
-You don’t need to overhaul everything overnight.
+Just give it a go.
+You don’t need to change everything overnight.

-So tell me, which part of your home does your golden wreck the most?
+Which part of your house does your golden wreck the most?

 Leave a Comment